globalrestorationproject/globalrestorationproject.github.io/future.md

 ---
 layout: page
-title: The Future We;re Building
+title: The Future We're Building
 subtitle: And How You Can Participate
 cover-img: /assets/img/prairie_grasses_twilight.jpg
 ---